couchbaselabs/docs-ng/content/couchbase-lite/cbl-api/cbl-api-1000-intro.markdown

 | [Miscellaneous](#miscellaneous-resources) | Operates on information about the database.|
 | [Authentication](#authentication-resources) | Operates on session and authentication data.|

+## HTTP Responses
+The HTTP responses consist of a header and a message body.
+The message body is a JSON document.
+To learn more about JSON, check out [JSON.org](http://json.org) and the [W3Schools JSON Tutorial](http://www.w3schools.com/json/).

 ## HTTP Status Codes